dragoncoder047/tinobsy/README.md

 #### mark-and-sweep

 The garbage collector is invoked by the function `tinobsy::vm::gc()`.
 It recursively calls `tinobsy::vm::markobject()` on each reachable object (using the `object_type`'s mark-function), and then saves all the objects that didn't get marked in a free-object list for reuse.
-Internally, Tinobsy allocates objects in chunks of 128 (which can be overridden with the compile constant `TINOBSY_CHUNK_SIZE`).
-Whenever the garbage collector notices that a chunk is completely empty, it deletes the chunk.
-The main garbage collection function returns the count of objects deleted.
+Internally, Tinobsy allocates objects in chunks (which default to 128 objects; the size is configurable with the compile-time constant `TINOBSY_CHUNK_SIZE`).
+Whenever the garbage collector notices that a chunk is completely empty, it `delete`s the chunk.
+The main garbage collection function returns the count of objects freed (not chunks deleted).

 #### globals